stnava/efficient_antspynet_training/README.md

-# efficient_sn_training_antspynet
+# efficient antspynet training

-efficient antspynet training with sleek augmentation strategies based on a single template
+efficient antspynet training with sleek augmentation strategies based on single or multiple template(s)

 for reproducible and efficient training of parcellating segmentation models